Doncic injures ankle, Mavs rally, fall to Heat 122-118 in OT

 Heat: Miami has won five straight games in the series. … Butler extended his streak of games with at least 20 points to eight, the longest since Dwyane Wade had eight in March 2015. … Adebayo also had two blocks. … Kelly Olynyk had 17 points and eight rebounds.
 Nunn scored 13.

-Mavericks: Delon Wright returned after missing two games with a right abductor strain, going scoreless in nine minutes. … Brunson had 18 points, eight assists and seven rebounds. … Maxi Kleber, whose dunk gave Dallas its first lead with 4:28 remaining, scored 17 points on 7-of-9 shooting.
+Mavericks: Delon Wright returned after missing two games with a right abductor strain, going scoreless in nine minutes. … Brunson had 18 points, eight assists and seven rebounds. … Maxi Kleber, whose dunk gave Dallas its first lead at 104-103 with 4:28 remaining in the fourth quarter, scored a season-high 17 points on 7-of-9 shooting.

 UP NEXT